1960s

 2000s

-Established the e-Work Promotion Office.
-The e-Work program, including telecommuting, was launched company-wide to support work-life balance and improve productivity through ubiquitous IT-driven work styles.
+Introduced the e-Work program, including initiatives such as telecommuting, in order to support a healthy work-life balance and improve productivity through ubiquitous IT-driven work styles.

 Established Diversity Promotion Month.